cesarParra/lwc-signals/README.md

 </template>
 ```

-To update the counter, you can simply change the `counter.value` property directly.
+To update the counter, you can change the `counter.value` property directly.

 ```javascript
 // counter.js